vighneshiyer/research-notes/rust.md

 There is no reason we can't have an allocator, clean debug APIs, and pthread-like multithreading in a baremetal environment.
 It would be nice to avoid Makefiles or random CMake scripts and use a clean `cargo` build setup instead.

-Additionally, we would like a set of realistic benchmarks for microarchitectural iteration that can run baremetal (booting Linux or even using `pk` is limiting).
+Additionally, we would like a set of realistic benchmarks for microarchitectural iteration that can run baremetal (booting Linux or even using [pk](https://github.com/riscv-software-src/riscv-pk) is limiting).
 But currently, there is a very limited set of baremetal benchmarks and they don't contain things you would expect to see in real software (complex data structures, memory bound algorithms, bytecode interpreters).
 They include: [coremark](https://github.com/riscv-boom/riscv-coremark), the [riscv-tests benchmarks] (qsort, dhrystone, spmv, towers), [rvv-bench](https://github.com/camel-cdr/rvv-bench), [embench](https://github.com/embench/embench-iot/tree/master), [mibench](https://github.com/embecosm/mibench), and [Baremetal-NN](https://github.com/ucb-bar/Baremetal-NN) ([slides](https://docs.google.com/presentation/d/1H83fB7tNbzhnz4kJ0BNqbgb7xSXqhPYXDmAP-vXa4_c/edit?usp=sharing)).
 Benchmarks that are representative of mobile/desktop/server/HPC usecases (SPEC, NPB, PARSEC, Geekbench) require at least an OS and can't be used in the loop of microarchitectural iteration.
-Let's try to leverage the `no_std` feature of Rust to make benchmark construction easy.
+Let's try to leverage the `no_std` feature of Rust to make realistic (single-core) benchmark construction easy.

+Finally, we want microbenchmarks that can estimate the types, dimensions, and performance of microarchitectural structures (caches, branch predictors, prefetchers) present in an SoC.
+A nice and clean set of microbenchmarks would help us verify and hit high coverage on our cores as well as commercial RISC-V silicon.
+Many of these benchmarks already exist, but we want to reconstruct, re-characterize, and package them cleanly (the value of this is underappreciated).

-### 2 Primary Goals
+### 3 Primary Goals

 #### Baremetal Programming Environment